submariner-io/submariner-website/src/content/development/building-testing/ci-maintenance/_index.en.md

 ## Shipyard Base Image Software

-Some versions of software used by the Shipyard base image are maintained manually and should be periodically updated.
+In branches older than 0.16, some versions of software used by the Shipyard base image are maintained manually and should be periodically updated.

 ```shell
 ENV LINT_VERSION=<version> \